broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 # Callset cleanup

-During the normal course of creating an AoU callset several large and expensive artifacts will be created:
+During the normal course of creating an AoU callset several large and expensive artifacts are created:

 * BigQuery dataset
 * Avro files (Delta onward)